Designing for healthcare

 Collaboration and empathy – staples of Design Thinking – were common threads along the process of this project.

-It started with four USZ staff members from two teams, one from the medical field the other from the business side, coming together and pooling resources to work with us on infection prevention and control.
+It started with four USZ staff members from two teams, one from the medical field, the other from the business side, coming together and pooling resources to work with us on infection prevention and control.
 Not content with being spectators, the group asked us if we could train them to Design Thinking methods and workshop facilitation.

 Challenge and reward

 With only two days of training, and no prior experience, facilitation was hard for our four core team members, who had to deal with the frustrations of conciliating a busy agenda with limited time, and the difficulties of managing the expectations of a diverse group of participants.
-Progress, nevertheless, was being made, and with regular meetings in between workshops with our team to asses what worked, what didn’t, and how to proceed next.
+Progress, nevertheless, was being made, and with regular meetings in between workshops with our team to assess what worked, what didn’t, and how to proceed next.
 We ensured that our group could at the same time benefit from a valuable learning experience, and keep track of the end-goal of finding solutions related to infection prevention and control.

 It felt a little bit like this: